-Hotel for the Night
+Hotel for the night

 Travelling around Phuket

-Vehicle Rental in Phuket
+Vehicle rental in Phuket

-Day Trips to Phi Phi and Nearby Islands
+Day trips to Phi Phi and nearby islands

-Phuket is the departure port for a great deal of small tropical islands, which can be visited on day trips from one of the six main marinas/piers on Phuket’s east coast - Yacht Haven, Ao Po Grand Marina, Boat Lagoon, Royal Phuket Marina, Rassada Pier, and Chalong Pier.
+Phuket is the departure port for a great deal of small tropical islands, which can be visited on day trips from one of the 6 main marinas/piers on Phuket’s east coast - Yacht Haven, Ao Po Grand Marina, Boat Lagoon, Royal Phuket Marina, Rassada Pier, and Chalong Pier.
 Three main types of boats are available for island-hopping day trips from Phuket:

-Speedboat: As its name implies, this type of boat is the go-fast of the seas.
+Speedboat.
+As its name implies, this type of boat is the go-fast of the seas.
 For roughly the same price as a long-tail, you’ll be on Coral Island in 10 minutes from Chalong Pier.
 Their speed allows them to cover longer distances at affordable rates.
 A day trip to Phi Phi Islands takes about 45 minutes and cost between 1,400 and 3,000 baht (lunch and snorkelling equipment included).

 Drinks are usually more expensive in nightclubs than in bars on the street.
-Cocktails can be as cheap as 80 baht (at Phuket Weekend Market) and as expensive as 350 to 400 baht, depending on the venue.
+Cocktails can be as cheap as 100 baht (at Phuket Weekend Market) and as expensive as 400 to 450 baht, depending on the venue.

-Sightseeing in Phuket is certainly one of the cheapest way to enjoy all that the island has to offer.
-All Phuket Viewpoints (Kata-Karon, Radar Hill, Khao Rang, Promthep Cape, and Windmill, just to name the most famous of them) can be visited for free.
+Sightseeing in Phuket is certainly one of the cheapest ways to enjoy all that the island has to offer.
+All Phuket viewpoints (Kata-Karon, Radar Hill, Khao Rang, Promthep Cape, and Windmill, just to name the most famous of them) can be visited for free.
 The same goes for the Buddhist temples and Chinese shrines, though a small donation is welcomed to help maintain these holy buildings in a good shape.